Battle of Guam (1944): W-Day at Agat

 By nightfall, the Marines and soldiers had established beachheads about 1,300 to 2,300 yd deep.
 The brigade command post opened 200 yd southeast of Gaan Point at 13:50, and Shepherd assumed command ashore.
 He organized a defense in depth against the Japanese counterattack he was certain would come during the night.
 Both the brigade's pack howitzer battalions were in position and registered before dark, having been brought ashore by DUKWs.
 The DUKWs were then used to fetch ammunition.
 One battery of the 305th Field Artillery arrived after dark.
 At 18:30, Shepherd reported to Geiger:

 Own casualties about 350.
 Enemy unknown.
 Critical shortages fuel and ammunition all types.
 Think we can handle it.
 Will continue as planned tomorrow.

 Supply was difficult.
 Landing ships could not come closer than the reef, several hundred yards from the beach, and the loss of twenty-four LVTs was sorely felt.
 A layer of silt on the shore side of the reef caused DUKWs and LVTs to become bogged.
 Rubber raft causeways and ships' life rafts were used as expedients to get the needed supplies ashore.
 Cranes were used to shift supplies in cargo nets from landing craft to the LVTs and DUKWs.
-Unlike the northern beaches, where some cranes set up on the reef, all the cranes on the southern beaches had to be barge mounted, with cargo transferred in deep water.
+Unlike the northern beaches, where some cranes were set up on the reef, all the cranes on the southern beaches had to be barge mounted, with cargo transferred in deep water.
 The Navy assisted by continuing unloading operations through the night.
 About one-fifth of the total strength of III Amphibious Corps was engaged in unloading activities.
-The 1st Provisional Marine Brigade had 1,070 men on board ship and 1,800 on the reef and beaches engaged in unloading work.
+The 1st Provisional Marine Brigade had 1,070 personnel on board ship and 1,800 on the reef and beaches engaged in unloading work.
 The 77th Infantry Division, with three battalions of shore party engineers and 270 garrison troops with low landing priorities, had 583 soldiers unloading ships and 1,828 working ashore.
 Potential supply dump locations identified beforehand from aerial photos were often found to be rice paddies, which were unsuitable.